 When scheduling events

-In the calendar module, you can view the status messages and descriptions when adding users in the member list that now appears.
-You can also view them when checking availability.
+In the Calendar module, status messages and descriptions can be viewed when adding users to an appointment through the member list that appears during event creation.
+The same applies when checking availability.
 (See also: Telephony and My Week)

 Status message / description when creating an appointment